 The refrain is used once more here, and the speaker’s inner voice tells him that no matter the accomplished life one might have led, everyone is going to be stuck on the phone waiting.

-The last set of lines, which also stands alone as a second stanza, is different from all the sets of lines which preceded it.
-In this section the speaker continues his repetition and the mundane frustration of the phone stretches itself to all parts of his life.
+The last set of lines, which also stands alone as a second stanza, is different from all the sets of lines that preceded it.
+In this section, the speaker continues his repetition and the mundane frustration of the phone stretches itself to all parts of his life.
 He sees himself being controlled by technology.
 He is made to “do what [he is] told” and “Grow old…cold” while he wants on the line.
 He will always be holding, because, “This is the future.”

 About Ciaran O’Driscoll

 Ciaran O’Driscoll was born in 1943 in County Kilkenny, Ireland.
 He is the author of eight volumes of poetry as well as a memoir, titled, A Runner Among Falling Leaves.
-He has received various awards, such as, the Patrick and Katherine Kavanagh Fellowship in Poetry.
+He has received various awards, such as the Patrick and Katherine Kavanagh Fellowship in Poetry.

 His most recent book, Life Monitor, was published in 2009.
-He currently lives in Limerick in Republic of Ireland.
+He currently lives in Limerick in the Republic of Ireland.